Tuesday, August 26, 2014

 enlarged in 1867...

-was one of the city's five stations that were deliberately built on the outskirts, to keep industry and its workers away from the center.
-The sixth station, the Gare d'Orsay, was linked to Gare d'Austerlitz, to spare wealthy travellers coming to the International Exhibit of 1900 from being deposited in the 13th.
+was one of five stations that were deliberately built on the outskirts, to keep industry and its workers away from the center.
+A sixth station, the Gare d'Orsay, was linked to Gare d'Austerlitz, so that wealthy travellers coming to the International Exhibit of 1900 would not be deposited in the 13th (please scroll down).

-was a stinking open sewer that was fully covered over only in the 1950's:
+Making things worse: Tanning on the Bièvre River, which was a stinking open sewer that was fully covered over only in the 1950's.

 Zoom (please scroll down)